Monica Bello (art historian)

-Prior to her arrival to Geneva she held the position of artistic director of VIDA (2010-2015) at Fundación Telefónica, Madrid (Spain), an award that aimed to foster cross-cultural expressions around the notion of life.
-She initiated and ran (2007-2010) the Department of Education at Laboral Centro de Arte, Gijón (Spain).
-In 2004, she co-initiated Capsula in collaboration with Finnish curator Ulla Taipale.
-Capsula is a curatorial platform with a focus in the topics of art, science and nature, with an initial focus in biological and ecological art related practices.
-In 2003, she was recipient of the Emergent Curators Award Inéditos at Casa Encendida Madrid.
+From 2010 to 2015, Bello was the Artistic Director of VIDA, the Art and Artificial Life Awards at Fundación Telefónica in Madrid.
+Before that, she led the Department of Education at Laboral Centro de Arte in Gijón (2008–2010).

+Early in her career, in 2003, she was recipient of the Emergent Curators Award Inéditos at Casa Encendida Madrid.
 In her award-winning exhibition, Organisms became one of the first exhibitions of bioart in Spain - with works as Meart The Semi-Living artist and Pig Wings by the Tissue Culture & Art Project.